 Cognitive symptoms, in particular, have been worrying researchers interested in the pathology of Parkinson’s disease.

-When it comes to managing Parkinson’s, doctors often advise their patients to take up an exercise regime, since physical activity demonstrably helps improve motor symptoms.
+When it comes to managing Parkinson’s, doctors often advise their patients to take up an exercise regime, since physical activity demonstrably helps

 The Parkinson’s Foundation call exercise routines “a vital component” of efforts to maintain the quality of life following diagnosis.

 But how does physical activity affect other symptoms of Parkinson’s disease, particularly cognitive ones?